nhn/tui.grid/docs/getting-started.md

   ...
 });

-// case 2 : using setData method
+// case 2 : using resetData method
-grid.setData(data);
+grid.resetData(data);
 ```

-The `data` option or the `setData()` method receives an array as a parameter, in which each element specifies a row data.
+The `data` option or the `resetData()` method receives an array as a parameter, in which each element specifies a row data.
 The data is just a plain object.
 You can see that the properties of each row data matches the `name` properties of the column models, that is specified above.

 Then you can see the table of your data on your screen.